dema-trading-ai/engine/.github/pull_request_template.md

 # Packages added
 <!-- Did you add new packages to the code?
 What are the licences of the packages?
 Make sure to only add packages
- that allowed to be used in the engine -->
+ that are allowed to be used in the engine -->

 # Additional Info
 <!-- Write anything here that wasn't mentioned above -->